pushkarlaulkar/Demo-HTTP-API/README.md

 http://[localhost or host ip]:8000/http_api/v1/books/all to view all books

 To get details of books of id between 0-5 visit http://[localhost or host ip]:8000/http_api/v1/books/[id]

+Kubernetes deployment and service YAML file is also available.

+The service has been deployed as node port service listening on port 30000.

+To run a kubernetes deployment enter below command

+kubectl create -f http-api-k8s-deployment.yml

+This will create a deployment with 1 replica and a node port service.